 Setting Expectations: Variance, Luck & Long-Term Thinking

-But here's what separates poker from pure gambling: over thousands of hands, luck evens out and skill takes over.
-The math is relentless.
-If you consistently make decisions with positive expected value, you will profit in the long run.
+Over thousands of hands, luck evens out and skill takes over.
+The math doesn't care about your feelings.
+If you consistently make positive expected value decisions, you will profit long-term.
 Not might.
 Will.
-The question is whether you can survive the short-term swings without going broke or losing your mind.

 How to keep your head straight at the table: